From mealtimes and eating habits to popular ingredients and dishes, we explain all there is to know about the vibrant world of Spanish cuisine.

 Another signature Spanish meat product that is globally recognized is chorizo.
 Spanish chorizo is a type of sausage (embutido) that is made from coarsely chopped pork and pork fat.
 Chorizo includes pimentón (smoked paprika), which gives it a red color.
 There are a huge number of different regional variants of chorizo.
 Many Spanish recipes call for meat, including pollo al ajillo (garlic chicken), cochinillo asado (roast suckling pig), and fabada (bean stew with chorizo).

-With almost 8,000 kilometers of coastline, Spain is one of the largest markets for fish and seafood in the world.
+With almost 8,000 kilometers of coastline and a ravenous appetite for fish, Spain is one of the largest markets for seafood in the world.
 In fact, it has the second-highest annual consumption of fish and seafood per capita in the EU, after Portugal.
 According to a report published by the wholesale chain management company Mercasa, popular types of fish in Spanish households include:

 - hake (merluza) and whiting (pescadilla)

 - cod (bacalao)

 Spaniards consume fish in many ways including fresh, processed, frozen, in brine, and also raw.
 And if you live in the country, you will have a great opportunity to try various types of seafood, including:

 Here are some iconic fish and seafood dishes in Spanish cuisine: